-A time of use (TOU) rate charges customers different prices according to a pre-determined schedule of peak and off-peak hours and rates.
+These rates are often referred to as A-time of use (TOU) or time-of-day rate charges, customers different prices according to a pre-determined schedule of peak and off-peak hours and rates.
 For many utilities, TOU rates have been a voluntary option for residential customers for decades, but, generally, few customers participate.
 Lack of cost-effective metering technology hindered the wider development of TOU, but advanced metering technology is being rolled out across many jurisdictions, which can facilitate roll-out of TOU.
-Many commercial and industrial (C&I) electric customers already take service under TOU rate designs.
-6
+Many commercial and industrial (C&I) electric customers already take service under TOU rate designs.6